exploratoria/exploratoria.github.io/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->

-* To help create new types of visualizations
+* To help envision new types of visualizations

 * To help people understand, tackle and push the envelope with increasingly complicated tasks

 ## Exhibits